 Declares a constructor with the given argument list

-(interpreted as in js-func
+(interpreted as in js-func) and

-option may appear in the body, and
+body.
+A :prototype option may appear in the body, and

 is used to determine what prototype objects created with this